balena-io/services-masterclass/README.md

 ```

 Push to the application again.
 Once the application has built and the device has
-downloaded the updates, prove that you can acquire the backend data:
+downloaded the updates, prove that you can acquire the backend data from your
+development machine:

 ```shell
 $ curl http://192.168.1.167:1234/data